 The Galaxy-S series arguably houses some of the best smartphones ever made by the South Korean giant.
 The Samsung Galaxy S9 is the latest member/entrant of the series and as we edge closer towards 2019, and given Samsung’s tradition of releasing a new Galaxy S smartphone annually, it’s almost time for the unveiling of the Samsung Galaxy S9 successor.

 Customarily, Samsung unveils a new Galaxy S flagship in the first quarter (Q1) of every year.
-It’s barely 2 months to that period, meaning the Samsung Galaxy S10 is coming soon.
+It’s barely 2 months to that period, meaning the Samsung Galaxy S10 and Galaxy S10 Plus are coming soon.
 And as it is with any Samsung flagship, there are always speculations, rumours, leaks, renders, and other pre-launch information.
 We compile some of the highlight rumours and confirmed Samsung Galaxy S10 news under the header below.

 Samsung Galaxy S10 Expected Features

 For the first time ever, a Samsung-branded smartphone will be coming with a notch… and the upcoming Galaxy S10 could be the first from the South Korean giant to sport a display cut-out.